Battle of Mirbat: Battle

-Sekonaia Takavesi ran from the BATT house, with the remaining men providing covering fire, in an attempt to distract the Adoo.
-Sekonaia ran the 800 metres through heavy gunfire, and reached the gun emplacement.
-Sekonaia tried to give aid to his injured friend, while firing at the approaching Adoo with his personal weapon.
+Sekonaia Takavesi ran the 800 metres through heavy gunfire, and reached the gun emplacement.
+Sekonaia tried to give aid to his injured friend, while firing at the approaching guerrillas with his personal weapon.
 Realising that they needed help, Sekonaia tried to raise the small number of Omani soldiers inside the smaller fort, and Walid Khamis emerged.
 The remaining Omani soldiers in the fort engaged the enemy with small arms fire from firing positions on the roof and through the windows of the fort.
-As the two men made it back to the emplacement, the Omani soldier fell wounded after being shot in the stomach with a 7.62 mm bullet.
-Adoo continued to advance upon both the BATT house and the artillery emplacement.
-At one point, the Adoo were so close that Sekonaia and Talaiasi fired the weapon at point blank range, aiming down the barrel.
-Talaiasi crawled across a small space to reach a 60 mm Infantry Mortar, but fell dead after being shot in the neck.
-Sekonaia, also shot through the shoulder and grazed by a bullet to the back of his head, continued to fire at the approaching Adoo with his personal weapon.
+As the two men made it back to the emplacement, the Omani soldier fell after being shot in the stomach.
+PFLOAG guerrillas continued to advance upon both the BATT house and the artillery emplacement, at one point so close that Sekonaia and Talaiasi fired the weapon at point-blank range, aiming down the barrel.
+Talaiasi crawled across a small space to reach a 60 mm infantry mortar, but fell dead after being shot in the neck.
+Sekonaia, also shot through the shoulder and grazed by a bullet to the back of his head, continued to fire at the guerrillas with his personal weapon.
 The squad signaller sent messages through to the main Forward Operating Base, to request air support and medical evacuation for the men in the gun emplacement.

-Captain Kealy and Trooper Tobin made a run to the artillery piece.
-Upon reaching it, they dived in to avoid increasingly intense gunfire from the Adoo.
+Captain Kealy and Trooper Tobin made a run to the artillery piece, and dived in.
 Sekonaia continued to fire on the attackers, propped up against sand bags after being shot through the stomach (the bullet narrowly missing his spine).
-The Adoo threw several hand grenades, but only one detonated, exploding behind the emplacement with no one injured.
+The PFLOAG threw several hand grenades, but only one detonated, exploding behind the emplacement with no one injured.
 During the battle, Trooper Tobin attempted to reach over the body of Talaiasi.
 In so doing, Tobin was mortally wounded when a bullet struck his face.
-By this time, BAC Strikemaster light-attack jets of the Sultan of Oman's Air Force had arrived and began strafing the Adoo in the Jebel Ali.
+By this time, BAC Strikemaster light-attack jets of the Sultan of Oman's Air Force had arrived and began strafing the PFLOAG in the Jebel Ali.
 With a low cloud base making for low-altitude attack runs, only machine-guns and light rockets were used.
-One of the Strikemasters was sufficiently damaged by Adoo fire that it had to return to base before using up all its weapons.
-Reinforcements arrived from G Squadron and, defeated, the PFLOAG withdrew at about 12:30.
+One of the Strikemasters was sufficiently damaged by PFLOAG fire that it had to return to base before using up all its weapons.
+Reinforcements arrived from G Squadron and, defeated, the PFLOAG attackers withdrew at about 12:30.
 All wounded SAS troopers were evacuated, and given medical treatment.
-Trooper Tobin eventually died in hospital, directly to the gunshot wound to his face.
+Trooper Tobin eventually died in hospital, due to the gunshot wound to his face.